firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-63/2019-01-08-beyond-comprehension.md

 The boy frowns.
 "I don’t get it."
 He takes the book from him.

 As Andre flips through the pages, Brian starts unpacking boxes, avoiding eye contact, keeping his hands busy so the boy won’t see them shaking.
 What was he thinking?!
-This is stupid—he’s stupid!
+This is stupid — he’s stupid!
 And now his son will see him for the failure that he is.
 And all Brian wants to do now is snatch the book back and run away and crawl under covers to hide because he knows the boy’s laughing behind his back, realizing his own father’s a fat motherfucking idiot—

 "Dad?"